DamonSasser938-lgtm/Chiral-Geometrodynamics-Infrasound-Defense/README.md

 What This Is

-A free, open-source solution to infrasound shielding using geometric principles.**
+A free, open-source solution to infrasound Geo Filter using geometric principles.**

 Infrasound weapons violate international humanitarian law but remain in use because no effective civilian defense exists.
 This project provides that defense.